 Survey methods:

-We conducted extensive surveys in all the three states covering four Districts from Karnataka, four districts from Kerala and three districts from Tamil Nadu in Western Ghats.
-The whole survey covers reserve forests, wildlife sanctuaries, National parks, tiger reserves, etc. The surveys were carried out during monsoon between June to November where Travancore tortoise are very active.
-We employed visual encounter survey method where a transects of 1000 meter long and wide were made.
-A team of four to five researchers or in some places a team of eight to ten researcher searched the species at suitable habitats in different localities as described by [3].
-Searched the species in prospective habitats covering variety of forest types such as evergreen forests, semievergreen forests, moist deciduous forests, rubber plantations, rock crevices (burrows) at ground level, cavities in fallen trees, leaf litter and also bushes both during day time as well as night also.
-During night survey team carried /used night torches and head lamps.
-The animals were photographed using a NIKON Camera, geographical coordinates and altitude were recorded using GPS Garmin-16.
-Keeping in mind the threat to the species in the wild, given the GPS data taken during entry of particular survey locality and not the exact location of species sighted.
+We conducted extensive surveys in all three states, covering four districts from Karnataka, four districts from Kerala, and three districts from Tamil Nadu in the Western Ghats.
+The whole survey covers reserve forests, wildlife sanctuaries, national parks, tiger reserves, etc. The surveys were carried out during the monsoon from June to November, where Travancore tortoises are very active.
+We employed the visual encounter survey method, where transects of 1,000 meters long and wide were made.
+A team of four to five researchers, or in some places a team of eight to ten researchers searched for the species at suitable habitats in different localities as described by [3].
+Searched for the species in prospective habitats covering a variety of forest types, such as evergreen forests, semi-evergreen forests, moist deciduous forests, rubber plantations, rock crevices (burrows) at ground level, cavities in fallen trees, leaf litter, and also bushes, both during the day time and night.
+During the night survey, the team carried /used night torches and head lamps.
+The animals were photographed using a NIKON camera, geographical coordinates and altitude were recorded using GPS Garmin-16.
+Keeping in mind the threat to the species in the wild, given the GPS data taken during entry of a particular survey locality and not the exact location of the species sighted.

-During each survey, the survey team spent minimum 15 days in the field.
-The survey team meticulously searched all the possible habitats and hide out of the species in order to obtain hand on experience in the wild.
-In addition, we collected secondary information from forest watchers, forest guards, locals and tribal.
+During each survey, the survey team spent a minimum of 15 days in the field.
+The team meticulously searched all the possible habitats and hide out of the species in order to obtain hand-on experience in the wild.
+In addition, we collected secondary information from forest watchers, forest guards, and locals and tribal people.
 We visited tribal/local huts inside the forest.
-We developed oral questionnaire where we asked directly the questions, collected information like whether they sighted Travancore tortoise in their areas, if so when they have sighted, either in last one week, one month , one year . like so and some time we took them to the spot where they use to sight/sighted the species regularly.
-Based on the information collected, compiled the number of population based on indirect observation or as secondary information.
+We developed an oral questionnaire where we asked directly the questions and collected information like whether they sighted Travancore tortoise in their areas and, if so, when they last sighted it, either in last week, month , or year, like so, and sometimes we took them to the spot where they use to sight the species regularly.
+Based on the information collected, the number of tortoises was compiled based on indirect observation or secondary information.

 Results:

 a.
-Details of sightings of Travancore tortoise from present survey:
+Observations of the travancore tortoise from this survey:

-During the study totally three surveys were conducted to Western Ghats for the period from April, 2022 to March, 2025.
-During each survey, survey team spent 15-20 days in the field especially in monsoon or end of monsoon.
+During the study, a total of three surveys were conducted in the Western Ghats for the period from April, 2022 to March, 2025.
+During each survey, the team spent 15-20 days in the field, especially in monsoon or at the end of monsoon.
 A total of four to five persons/researchers, in some places a team of eight to ten persons searched the study species at different habitats.
-Overall, we recorded/sighted 8 individuals of Travancore tortoise during the entire survey.
-Out of these, two individulas were sighted from Western Ghats of Karnataka, four individuals encountered from Western Ghats of Kerala and two individuals were sighted from Western Ghats of Tamil Nadu.
+Overall, we recorded/sighted 8 individuals of travancore tortoise during the entire survey.
+Out of these, 2 individulas were sighted from the Western Ghats of Karnataka, 4 individuals were encountered from the Western Ghats of Kerala and 2 individuals were sighted from the Western Ghats of Tamil Nadu.

-In the first survey to Karnataka we sighted two examples of Travancore tortoise, one at Girigadde area of Pushpagiri Wildlife sanctuary and another at Marigundi area of Pushpagiri wildlife sanctuary.
+In the first survey to Karnataka we sighted 2 examples of the Travancore tortoise, one at the Girigadde area of Pushpagiri Wildlife Sanctuary and another at Marigundi area of Pushpagiri wildlife sanctuary.

-The survey in Western Ghats of Kerala are quite interesting as it is the hot spot of Travancore tortoise, survey team spend eighteen days in the field and frequency of sightings are very less as expected, encountered/sighted only four individuals of Travancore tortoise, Indotestudo travancorica at two different localities at Vaalara water falls area of Pariyaram ranges under Chalakudy Forest Division.
+The survey in the Western Ghats of Kerala is quite interesting, as it is the hot spot of the Travancore tortoise.
+The survey team spent eighteen days in the field and the frequency of sightings was very low as expected; they encountered/sighted only four individuals of the Travancore tortoise, Indotestudo travancorica at two different localities at the Vaalara waterfall areas of the Pariyaram ranges under the Chalakudy Forest Division.